Symmetries of vacuum spacetimes with a compact Cauchy horizon of constant non-zero surface gravity: Introduction

+Note that in applying \cite[Thm.~1.6]{Petersen2018} to solve wave equations with initial data given on a compact Cauchy horizon---as also indicated by \cite[Counterexample~2.5]{Petersen2018}---the full asymptotic expansion of the candidate Killing vector field has to be used.
+In this respect our approach is different from the one by Alexakis, Ionescu and Klainerman in \cite{AIK2010}, where such an asymptotic expansion was not needed.
+Note, however, that the domains of existence of the solutions are also significantly different.

 There is yet another remarkable result by Isenberg and Moncrief which has immediate relevance to our results.
 They proved in \cite{IsenbergMoncrief1992} that if there exists a non-trivial Killing vector field in a maximal globally hyperbolic vacuum development and the generators of the associated compact Cauchy horizon are \emph{non-closed}, then there must exist another non-trivial Killing symmetry.
-As the proof of \cite[Thm.
-3]{IsenbergMoncrief1992} goes through in any dimension (the statement is only formulated for spacetime dimension $4$), we may combine \cite[Thm.
-3]{IsenbergMoncrief1992} with Theorem \ref{thm: existence Killing field} and Remark \ref{rmk: V = W} to obtain the following corollary.
+By combining \cite[Thm.
+3]{IsenbergMoncrief1992} with our results, the following corollary---its proof is given at the end of Section \ref{sec: existence Killing field}---can be seen to hold.

-\begin{cor}[Non-closed generators] Assume that $\Ric = 0$ and that $\H$ is a compact Cauchy horizon in $(M,g)$ with surface gravity that can be normalised to a non-zero constant.
-Assume that at least one generator of $\H$ does not close and that $D(\S)$ is a maximal globally hyperbolic development.
-Then there exist (at least) two distinct Killing vector fields on $D(\S)$, in fact the isometry group of $D(\S)$ must have a $S^1 \times S^1$ subgroup. \end{cor}
+\begin{cor}[Non-closed generators] Let $(M, g)$ be a Ricci-flat spacetime containing a closed acausal topological hypersurface $\S$ and let $\H$ denote the past or future Cauchy horizon of $\S$.
+Assume that $\H$ is compact, smooth and totally geodesic, and that the surface gravity can be normalised to a non-zero constant.
+Assume further that at least one generator of $\H$ does not close and that $D(\S)$ is a maximal globally hyperbolic development.
+Then there exist (at least) two distinct Killing vector fields on $D(\S)$, in fact the isometry group of $D(\S)$ must have an $S^1 \times S^1$ subgroup. \end{cor}

 For simplicity and definiteness, and also because of the novelty of the applied technical elements, in this paper only the vacuum problem is treated.
 Note, however, that the results by Moncrief-Isenberg and Friedrich-Rácz-Wald could be generalised in \cite{Racz2000} (see also \cite{Racz1999,Racz2001}) to various coupled gravity matter models.
-Note also that in such a circumstance not only the invariance of the metric but also the invariance if the matter field variables has to be demonstrated.
+Note also that in such a circumstance not only the invariance of the metric but also the invariance of the matter field variables has to be demonstrated.
 Nevertheless, as the techniques applied by the second author in \cite{Racz2000} are analogous to those applicable in the pure vacuum case we strongly believe that our new results will also generalise to the inclusion of various matter models.
 Whether these expectations are valid remains to be investigated.